 Designated accessibility volunteers will be available during the festival.
 Should you need pre-planned support please contact firstname.lastname@example.org

 Afrotech Fest strives to be an affordable festival but we know that affordability is relative.
-We offer concession tickets and a limited number of free tickets through our community partners.
+We offer subsidised tickets and a limited number of free tickets through our community partners.
 We also offer a limited number of travel scholarships to attendees from across the UK and Europe.
-For information on how to get support travelling to the venue contact us at email@example.com
+For information on how to get support travelling to the venue contact us at email@example.com.

 We aim to create a family-inclusive environment and all our venues are all-ages.
 Babies and young people are free to express themselves.
 Parents or guardians are not judged for their approaches to caring for their children or charges.